axsh/bashsteps/README.md

 payoff for your careful coding is a flexible framework with minimal software requirements.

-All the requirements discussed above are part the bashstep's current core design.
+All the requirements discussed above are part the bashsteps' current core design.
 For scripts that meet the above 4 assumptions, this page supplies everything necessary to achieve an important benefit: that when a script fails halfway through, re-execution of the script can